Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 I’ve used lots of “city cards” on my travels around Europe, and they are often great value, but the Budapest Card has some of the absolute best value I’ve ever seen.
 You can get cards that last 1-5 days and give you so much stuff.

-There are two levels: the Budapest Card and Budapest Card Plus.
+There are three levels: the Budapest Card, the Budapest Card Plus, and the Budapest Card Explorer.
 Plus gives you more benefits.
 I used a Plus card.
-You can compare the two cards here.
+You can compare the three cards here.

 Free transportation?
 Yes!
 You get free public transportation, and free shuttle transport from the airport.